 The name Voyageurs comes from the French word for traveler.
 These waterways were commonly used in the 1700s for fur trading by French settlers and Native Americans in the area.
 The Ojibwe tribe dominated the area by 1780, and they interacted with European traders often.

-In 2017, around 230,000 people visited Voyageurs.
+In the most recent year that data is available, around 230,000 people visited Voyageurs.
 That was just enough for it to avoid appearing on the list of the 10 Least Popular National Parks!
 The reason for the relatively small number of visitors is undoubtedly its location.
 It’s not near any major cities.

 Voyageurs is three hours from Duluth by car, four hours from Grand Forks, North Dakota, four hours from Winnipeg, Manitoba, and five hours from Minneapolis.
 Even many lifelong Minnesota residents have never visited Voyageurs since it’s so far north.